About us

-Oldspeak Bookshop isn’t just a shop—it’s a stand.
-Britain’s only centre-right bookshop opens May 2025 in Long Melford, Suffolk, keeping the West’s core, front and centre.
+Oldspeak Bookshop isn’t just a shop - it’s a stand.
+Britain’s only centre-right bookshop based in Long Melford, Suffolk, helps keep the West’s core, front and centre.

-We open in May 2025.
-Until then, follow us on X at @Oldspeak_Books for updates, or drop by our bookstalls at events like the New Culture Forum talks.
-Come along—bring someone who gets it.”
+Follow us on X at @Oldspeak_Books for updates, or drop by our bookstalls at events like the New Culture Forum talks.

 Western Core